Vyonyx/leetcode-solutions/README.md

 # Leetcode Solutions (by Shaneel Kumar)

-This repository is a collection of leetcode solutions that I've used to pass the challenges on their platform.
+This repository is a collection of personal leetcode solutions that I've used to pass their coding challenges.

-The solutions are based on my current understanding of various data structures and algorithms that I am learning through ThePrimeagean's Algorithms course on Frontend Masters.
+The solutions are based on my current understanding of various data structures and algorithms.
+I hope to gain more knowledge on computer science fundimentals as I learn the required techniques to solve the various problem types.